Top 150 Russian Last Names or Surnames with Meanings

 It is a Russian surname that means ‘kindness’ or ‘goodness’.

 It is a Russian patronymic last name that means ‘Son of Anton’.
-The word derived from Roman means ‘Priceless’.
+The word, derived from the Roman, means ‘Priceless’.

 This habitational surname in Russia means someone who belongs to the town of Arsenyev in Russia.